whale-vision/.github/profile/README.md

 - [**Network Training**](https://github.com/whale-vision/identifier-training) - Our training code for both the cropping and feature extraction stages of our identification pipeline

+## License

+This project, and all repositories, are licensed under the MIT License.
+See the [LICENSE](../LICENSE) file for details.

 ## 📚 Scientific Context

 > “Whale Vision: A Tool for Identifying Sperm Whales and Other Cetaceans by Their Flank or Fluke”